FAQ: Genetic Testing for Hereditary Cancer

 Following the initial consultation, some people decide to pursue genetic testing to learn more about the level of cancer risk in their family.
 Others learn that their family history is not suggestive of an inherited predisposition, or they choose to not pursue genetic testing at this time.
 These families can still benefit from receiving education about cancer risk, as well as personalized cancer screening and prevention guidelines.

 There are a variety of options available to people who have an increased chance of cancer based on their family history or genetic testing results.
-These include increased surveillance or monitoring, chemoprevention – including medications that reduce the chance of cancer – and risk-reducing surgery.
+These include increased screening or monitoring, chemoprevention – including medications that reduce the chance of cancer – and risk-reducing surgery.
+For people who have cancer, the results of genetic testing can sometimes affect the treatment plan.

 There are also new methods of cancer detection and prevention that are being developed, some of which are available through the UCSF Cancer Genetics and Prevention Program as clinical trials.
 All of these options can be discussed in detail at your visit.